tomduck/pandoc-eqnos/README.md

 Markdown Syntax
 ---------------

-To assign an equation the label `eq:description`, use
+To assign the label `eq:description` to an equation, use

     $$ y = mx + b $$ {#eq:description}